 - Grilling also can influence the flavor of foods, but it's important to avoid charring them, which occurs when they turn black.

-- Marinating meats and vegetables prior to grilling can help.
+- Marinating meats and vegetables prior to grilling can help add flavor and keep them moist.

 And, remember that cooking all foods to the appropriate internal temperatures is important, regardless of how the food is prepared!